HOW MUCH DOES AN AVERAGE SOLAR PANEL INSTALLATION COST?

 The biggest two factors are (1) the space available and (2) your utility usage.

 Murphy said, “You might have a roof where you could fit 40 panels on the roof, but you may only need 20 panels to offset your utility usage.
 That's why it's really important to meet with a consultant and provide them with your historical usage.
 If we have your address, we can use Google Earth to fit panels on your roof.
 We can provide a very accurate custom proposal based on those metrics.”
 Bigger is not always better because there is no benefit to overproducing, and you don’t save anything by going with a smaller system.
-“Whether you install 40 panels or four panels, the ROI is the same because the price of the system is based off of the number of panels you have installed.
-It’s a metric that moves based off of the quantity of panels that you have, talking about the pricing.”
+“Whether you install 40 panels or four panels, the ROI is the same because the price of the system is based on the number of panels you have installed.
+It’s a metric that moves based on the number of panels that you have, talking about the pricing.”

 RisingSun also factors in historical weather patterns in your area, your needed solar system size, panel orientation, and the pitch of your roof.
 Other factors that impact cost: choice of panels, where you live, federal and state incentives, purchasing options.

 Some customers pay cash for their project and that’s always an available option, but there are also a lot of people who don’t have $20,000 laying around.
 RisingSun Solar has zero down options to go solar.
 Murphy said, “It doesn't cost anything upfront, and you can use your savings every month from the solar panel system to offset the cost of going solar on a monthly basis.
-There are a lot of people who go solar and are actually in pocket, meaning they're saving more off their electric bill than it actually costs on the monthly payment for the system.”
+There are a lot of people who go solar and are actually in-pocket, meaning they're saving more off their electric bill than it actually costs on the monthly payment for the system.”

 “ALL THE LONG-TERM BENEFITS ARE THERE.
 IT'S GOING TO ADD VALUE TO THE HOME.
 IT'S GOING TO PROTECT YOU FROM FUTURE RATE INCREASES.
 IT GIVES YOU THE ADVANTAGE TO FIT IT IN YOUR BUDGET, TO WHERE IT MAKES SENSE IN THE SHORT TERM AS WELL.”

-There is deep value in working with experienced professionals who are well-versed in the solar process, as well as the most current things happening in industry.
+There is deep value in working with experienced professionals who are well-versed in the solar process, as well as the most current things happening in the industry.
 RisingSun Solar has some of the best solar experts in the business.
 Come to us with questions, and let us help you navigate through this.
 We thrive on sharing what we know and continue to learn.